-As a Louisiana Social Security Disability Attorney, I am sometimes asked by claimants and others “What if I die before my SSDI application is approved?”
+As a Louisiana Social Security Disability lawyer, I am sometimes asked by claimants and others “What if I die before my SSDI application is approved?”
 While many of us do not like to think of such things, this question does have an answer.

 According to an interview with Social Security Commissioner Martin O’Malley, 30,000 people died while waiting for benefits in 2023.
 That is a staggering number.